 In order for the games room to also work as an overnight guest space, a shower room and WC were installed.
 In this picture you can see the door to the shower room on the right hand side.
 Find out more about our shower rooms here.

-For year round comfort, a climate control unit to both heat and cool was included in the design and double sided mirror tint added to the windows.
-This affords their future guests some privacy, and also makes the room private for the family when they’re relaxing in the evenings.
+For year round comfort, a climate control unit to both heat and cool the space was included in the design.
+Double sided mirror tint was added to the windows to allow their future guests some privacy, and also makes the room private for the family when they’re relaxing in the evenings.

 External up and down lights were installed to the front of the garden room which added a lovely glow to the cedar at night.
 The building was finished with a mix of Western Red Cedar and complimented with a fashionable slate grey render, the colour of which was reflected in the composite decking chosen by the client.